yceruto/behat-extension/README.md

 > [!NOTE]
 > Note that the `(!)` mark is mandatory to catch exceptions.
 If you don't use it, the exception will be thrown as usual.

 To check the exception class and message in your Behat step definition, you can use the `ExceptionAssertionTrait` in your Behat context class.
 This trait provides useful assertion steps to verify if the thrown exception matches a specific class or message.
 Alternatively, you can create a custom Behat step and use the `ExceptionAssertion` class directly.

-This is the Context class that implements the previous scenario:
+This is the Context class that implements the previous feature:

 ```php
 class FeatureContext implements Context